Miracloon/pflotran-documentation/source/user_guide/how_to/introduction.rst

 limitation will be remedied in the near future.

-Currently PFLOTRAN can handle a number of subsurface processes involving flow and transport in porous media including Richards equation, two-phase flow involving supercritical :math:`\mathrm{CO_2}`, and multicomponent reactive transport including aqueous complexing, sorption and mineral precipitation and dissolution.
+Currently PFLOTRAN can handle a number of subsurface processes involving flow and transport in porous media including the Richards equation;
+aniosothermal, miscible, multiphsae flow; and multicomponent reactive transport with aqueous complexation, sorption and mineral precipitation and dissolution.
 Reactive transport equations are solved using a fully implicit Newton-Raphson algorithm.
 In addition to single continuum